JoryAnderson/JoryAnderson/README.md

 ### Welcome! 👋

 Thank you very much for visiting my portfolio.
 I recently began moving things around as I just discovered this description feature that isn't really advertised at all.
-Feel free to poke around.
 I will be adding to this description, adding new projects, assignments, and continuing to move things around in the meantime.

+Feel free to poke around my pinned repositories!

 - 🔭 I’m currently working on condensed summer courses, and myself during the pandemic.
 I will be returning to my scheduled program shortly!